frhizzah/NLP-Movie-Review/README.md

-The Steamlit is available: https://nlp-movie-review-csci4342.streamlit.app/
+The Steamlit is available here: https://nlp-movie-review-csci4342.streamlit.app/